 The Apples

 I firmly believe in just using whatever apples you have on hand.
 However, if you need to buy something choose something tart.
-I use McIntosh simply because those are what we have on our homestead.
+I use McIntosh simply because those are what grow on our homestead.

 Simply core the apples and cut into uniform slices.
 Skip the peeling, unless the peels are just too objectionable to you or your family.